Maksim2404/APIFramework/README.md

-# Place API Automation Framework
+# Cucumber BDD API Automation Framework

 This repository contains a Java-based automation framework for testing Place APIs using Cucumber, JUnit, and RestAssured.
 The framework allows you to add and delete places through API calls and validate the responses.